EXPERT PROMPTING MASTERCLASS

 The Expert Troubleshooting Framework

-- IDENTIFY THE GAP - What specifically is wrong with the output?
+- IDENTIFY THE GAP - What specifically is wrong?

-- DIAGNOSE THE ROOT CAUSE - Why did the model produce this?
+- DIAGNOSE ROOT CAUSE - Why did the model produce this?

-- APPLY THE FIX - What prompt modification addresses the root cause?
+- APPLY THE FIX - What modification addresses it?

 - VALIDATE - Did it work?
 If not, iterate.